 10. What’s Cornwall’s flag?

 The Cornish flag is the flag of the Cornish patron saint, St. Piran.
-The flag has a black background and a white cross in the center.
+The flag has a black background and a white cross in the centre.

 11. It is a surfing paradise.